Havenhemant/Assessment-3/README.md

 # Interface Segregation --->  Principle: There is no single interface forced upon all items.
 # Liskov Substitution Principle --->  Derived classes can be substituted for base class.

+#Calculate Salary of Hemant College Teacher
+# Single Responsibility Principle---> Each class/method has a single responsibility in Calculate Salary App.
+# Open/Closed Principle --->  Adding a new teacher salary in it  doesn't require modifying existing code of Calculate Salary App.
+# Interface Segregation --->  Principle: There is no single interface forced upon all items.
+# Liskov Substitution Principle --->  All Derived classes like Basic Pay College Teacher class can be substituted for base class.

 #Calculate Student Marks in this App
 # Single Responsibility Principle---> Each class/method has a single responsibility.